The set contains 8 very realistic maps of classic locations:

 All maps, but India doesn't appear to work on scenario editor, or any other mode to work.
 Is there something that I'm doing wrong?

-I could beat 2 of the 5 maps that I played on Moderate, but the other 3 needed to be on EASY.
+I could beat 2 of the first 5 maps that I played on Moderate, but the other 3 needed to be on EASY.
+The India map i easily beat on Hard, since I alone began loaded with resources.

 Very creative with details reflecting the look of the maps in the real world.